 - At the hospital, you will complete hospital admission paperwork.
 Don’t forget to bring your insurance card and a driver’s license or other government-issued ID.

-- In the pre-surgery unit, a nurse will speak with you and verify your health history and allergies.
+- In the presurgery unit, a nurse will speak with you and verify your health history and allergies.

-- You may also receive medication to help you relax
+- You may also receive medication to help you relax.

-Before the procedure, you'll be given anesthesia that will put you to sleep so that yo don't feel or remember anything about the surgery.
+Before the procedure, you'll be given anesthesia that will put you to sleep so that you don't feel or remember anything about the surgery.
 The sleep you get from general anesthesia is different than regular sleep because your brain doesn't form memories or respond to pain signals.

 After your surgery, you will be moved to the recovery room where specially trained nurses will continue to monitor your vital signs.
 Your family will be notified as soon as your operation is complete.
 Once your medical team knows you are stable, you will be moved to a hospital room where you will be given pain medication and nurses will continue to monitor your vital signs.